The 14 Best Ski Jackets for Men and Women, According to Thousands of Customer Reviews

 Best Weatherproof Option: Wantdo Waterproof Mountain Jacket

-With a 4.4-star rating and more than 2,800 reviews, this Wantdo ski jacket is one of the most popular options on Amazon — and it’s easy to see why.
+With a 4.6-star rating from more than 12,000 reviews, this Wantdo ski jacket is one of the most popular options on Amazon — and it's easy to see why.
 Besides being both waterproof and windproof, the cute outerwear features a soft, fuzzy lining and a detachable storm hood.
-The jacket also ranges in size from small to XXL and comes in 11 different colors, from a go-with-anything black shade to a vibrant rose red.
-“This is hands-down one of the best Amazon purchases I've EVER made, which is saying a lot considering that I order from them almost weekly,” said one shopper.
-“I bought this jacket for a last-minute ski trip to Beaver Creek and was very pleasantly surprised with the fit, quality, and thoughtful pocket placement.
-The furry lining is super warm around the body and hood, and the smooth material lining the sleeves helps for sliding bulky clothing layers down the sleeves without having your other layers bunch up to your elbows as you thread your arms through.”
+The jacket also ranges in size from small to XXXL and comes in 19 different colors, from a go-with-anything black shade to a vibrant rose red.
+"This is hands-down one of the best Amazon purchases I've EVER made, which is saying a lot considering that I order from them almost weekly," said one shopper.
+"I bought this jacket for a last-minute ski trip to Beaver Creek and was very pleasantly surprised with the fit, quality, and thoughtful pocket placement.
+The furry lining is super warm around the body and hood, and the smooth material lining the sleeves helps for sliding bulky clothing layers down the sleeves without having your other layers bunch up to your elbows as you thread your arms through."

 Best Budget Option: Camel Crown Mountain Ski Jacket